-The remainder of the War:
+The rest of the War

-In October 1862 he was appointed Colonel of the 121st New York Regiment, and led them at Fredericksburg.
-He commanded the 2nd Brigade/1st Division/VI Corps at Gettysburg, Mine Run, the Wilderness, Spotsylvania (wounded), and Cold Harbor.
-In May 1864 he was appointed BGen. of Volunteers and commanded the 1st Division/VI Corps in the Shenandoah campaign and at Opequon (wounded).
+On 23 October 1862 he was appointed Colonel of the 121st New York Regiment, and led them at Fredericksburg.
+He commanded the 2nd Brigade/1st Division/Sixth Corps at Gettysburg, Mine Run, in the Wilderness, at Spotsylvania - where he was wounded again - and Cold Harbor.
+On 12 May 1864 he was appointed Brigadier General of Volunteers and commanded the 1st Division of the Sixth Corps in the Shenandoah campaign and at Opequon; wounded for the third time.
 He later commanded the 4th Cavalry Division under Wilson in Alabama and Georgia.

-After the War:
+After the War

 He was promoted to Captain, Fifth United States Artillery on 22 February 1865 and continued in Army service.
 He was appointed Lieutenant Colonel of the 25th US Infantry on 28 July 1866, transferred to the 18th US Infantry in March 1869, then to the First US Artillery in December 1870.
 He was Commandant of Cadets and Instructor of Artillery, Infantry, and Cavalry Tactics at the Military Academy from 1870 to 1875, toured Europe and Asia for two years evaluating foreign armies, then returned to duty with the 4th US Artillery on 16 March 1877.
 He was promoted to Colonel on 1 July 1880 and was in command of the regiment and the Presidio, San Francisco, CA at his death at 41 years old in 1881.

 He died by suicide, possibly due to suffering from severe migraines or effects of a brain tumor.
 Details of his death and speculation about the cause are in a piece in the San Francisco Chronicle of 16 March 1861.

 References & notes